Travel Insurance

 What Is Travel Insurance?

 Different travel insurance companies and other credible sources may range in the nuance they use to define travel insurance, but here is a great place to start: travel insurance is insurance.
-It’s there to help us financially and otherwise in stressful and unexpected scenarios.
+It’s there to help you financially and otherwise in stressful and unexpected scenarios.

 Travel insurance is designed to cover those who elect coverage with financial safeguards in the case of events ranging from inconveniences to calamities.
-Coverage may include both costs incurred before your trip, such as nonrefundable event tickets or hotel stays, and during your trip, including travel interruptions and medical expenses.
+Coverage may include both costs incurred before your trip, such as nonrefundable airline tickets or hotel stays, and during your trip, including travel interruptions and medical expenses.

 Like other insurance products, from homeowners’ to auto insurance, there are specific provisions tied to policies that outline when and how reimbursements are given – and how much insured travelers are eligible to receive.